harshkhandeparkar/svg-real-renderer/README.md

 #### `RealDrawBoard`
 This Real Renderer extends the `RealRenderer` class and can be used as a general purpose drawing board!
-Click and drag on the canvas to draw, change modes to erase.
+Click and drag on the SVG to draw, change modes to erase.
 The brush color and eraser/brush sized can be changed.
 See [example](https://harshkhandeparkar.github.io/svg-real-renderer).

 ##### Properties (Read-Only)